Logan Eco Forum

 The purpose of the day was to explore the many ways we can connect to nature, how this benefits us as individuals and as a community, and to showcase Council's environmental initiatives in this area.

 There were approximately 100 attendees who participated in the engagement sessions throughout the day which included an open panel discussion session to allow collaboration and feedback.
-Community feedback received during the day was collated on story boards around the room and through an online feedback poll and survey.

 - the community support working across boundaries and at a whole of catchment level to deliver the best possible future;